Molly Craig: Early life

 In the first part of the 20th century, children of mixed Indigenous and white parentage were frequently removed from their families and placed in institutions or with white families as domestic servants.

 In 1931, Molly (probably 14), her half-sister Daisy Kadibil (aged about 8) and her cousin Gracie (aged about 11) were taken from their families and transported over 1600 km to the Moore River Native Settlement, north of Perth.
 The next day, the three girls escaped on foot, and walked to find the rabbit-proof fence and then follow it north back to Jigalong.
-Craig 'piggy-backed' the younger girls in turn.
+Craig piggy-backed the younger girls in turn.
 The journey was described in the book Follow the Rabbit-Proof Fence by Molly's daughter Doris Pilkington Garimara.
 In 2002, the book was made into a film, Rabbit-Proof Fence, directed by Phillip Noyce.

 Later life

 Craig married Toby Kelly, an Aboriginal stockman, and the couple worked on Balfour Downs station.
-She gave birth to her first daughter, Nugi Garimara (Doris), in 1936 under a wintamarra (mulga) tree.
+She gave birth to her first daughter, Nugi Garimara (Doris), in 1936 under a mulga tree.
 In 1937, her second daughter Annabelle was born.

 Molly Kelly was taken to the Moore River settlement again in 1940 with her daughters.
 She ran away in 1941, carrying 18-month-old Annabelle.
 She left Doris (4) with a relative.
 In 1943, Annabelle (Anna Wyld) was taken away from Kelly and told she was an orphan.
 She would never see her mother again, although they were able to exchange gifts before Kelly's death.

 Doris was reunited with her mother 21 years later which led to her internationally acclaimed and award-winning trilogy, Caprice, A Stockman's Daughter, (UQP, 1991), Follow the Rabbit-Proof Fence, (UQP, 1996), and Under the Wintamarra Tree, (UQP, 2002).
 The children's edition of Follow the Rabbit-Proof Fence was Home to Mother, (UQP, 2006).

-Kelly died in her sleep in January 2004, at Jigalong, Western Australia, at about 86–87 years old.
+Kelly died in her sleep in January 2004, at Jigalong, Western Australia, at approximately 87 years old.